openbaton/docs/docs/nfvo-installation-deb.md

 At this point Open Baton is ready to be used.
 Please refer to the [Introduction][use-openbaton] on how to start using it or step into the [hello world][dummy-NSR] tutorial immediately.

-### Starting and stopping NFVO (and the Generic VNFM)
+### Starting and stopping the NFVO (and the Generic VNFM)

-After the installation procedure the NFVO is running.
+After the installation procedure the NFVO is running as a service.
 If you want to stop it, enter one of the following commands depending on your OS.

 * With Ubuntu 14.04: